cihga39871/JobSchedulers.jl/docs/src/best_practice.md

 It is recommended to use JobSchedulers in multi-threaded Julia sessions.

 `Job`s are controlled using a main scheduler task (`JobSchedulers.SCHEDULER_TASK[]`).
 This task always binds to thread ID (tid) 1 and does not migrate to other threads.
-During initiation, JobSchedulers.jl checks available tids in the **default** thread pool.
-If the default thread pool is empty after excluding tid 1, JobSchedulers.jl will use a single-thread mode (`JobSchedulers.SINGLE_THREAD_MODE[]`).
-Otherwise, JobSchedulers.jl will use a multi-thread mode.
+During initiation, JobSchedulers checks available tids in the **default** thread pool.

+If the default thread pool is empty after excluding tid 1, JobSchedulers will use a single-thread mode (`JobSchedulers.SINGLE_THREAD_MODE[]::Bool`).
+Otherwise, JobSchedulers will use a multi-thread mode.

 ### Single-thread Mode